MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (array) - Returns an array containing one element for each image currently stored on Misty.
 Each element contains the following:
    * Height (integer) - the height of the image file
-   * Location (string) - full location path of the file on the robot's file structure
    * Name (string) - the name of the image file
    * Width (integer) - the width of the image file
+   * UserAddedAsset (boolean) - If true, the file was added by the user.
+If false, the file is one of Misty's system image files.

 ### SaveImageAssetToRobot